 Document security features: goals

-Security features can help verify by providing intuitive and easy to verify elements that are visible with the naked eye or by touch (tactile effects) and protect both the document structure and personal data.
+Security features can help verify by providing intuitive and easy-to-verify elements visible with the naked eye or by touch (tactile effects) and protect both the document structure and personal data.

 The objective is to help an Immigration or Border Control Officer to answer two main questions.
 The third one can be answered by fingerprint matching or facial recognition.